wardz/DRList-1.0/README.md

 ### Upgrading from DRData to DRList

 - Any occurances of `DRData` must be renamed to `DRList`.
-- There's a few new DR categories added.
+- There's quite a few new DR categories added.
 Depending on how your addon is coded you might need to account for this. ([Category list](https://github.com/wardz/DRList-1.0/wiki/DR-Categories))
 - For accessing data tables **directly** you will now need to add the current expansion as an extra table property.
   E.g `DRData.categoryNames` to `DRList.categoryNames.retail` or `DRList.categoryNames.classic`.
 The only exception for this is
   the spell list table.